Home Aviation Repositioning & Deadhead Fees

 Most charter operators charge positioning at the full hourly rate of the aircraft for the empty leg flight time.
 The variation across operators is principally about how positioning is presented — some include it in a bundled 'all-in' quote without itemising; others break out each positioning leg as a separate line item; some quote 'one-way' pricing that implicitly includes return positioning.
 Always request itemised pricing that shows positioning separately.
 Operators or brokers who refuse to itemise positioning are typically hiding either the true positioning cost or markup on positioning charges.

-Positioning fee structures and rate examples are typical of charter pricing as of May 2026 but vary by operator, route, aircraft availability, and season.
+Positioning fee structures and rate examples are typical of charter pricing as of July 2026 but vary by operator, route, aircraft availability, and season.
+The estimator is a planning tool, not a quote.
 Empty leg availability is inherently unpredictable.
 Always verify specific positioning details before booking.
 This article contains affiliate links — bookings made through our links may earn a commission at no additional cost to you.

 Cookie Settings